 When you file a negligence-based claim, the reasonable person standard is critical.
 In fact, your entire personal injury case hinges on whether you can prove to the courts that the defendant did not act like a rational individual.
 This means showing that the defendant was aware that his or her actions were wrong, and that the behavior is not one that others in society would do or consider reasonable.

 Your personal injury lawyer is your best asset for proving negligence and establishing that a defendant breached the reasonable person standard.

 Contact a Washington Personal Injury Attorney to Help Establish Your Case

 After a serious injury, there is plenty to prove.
 Do not shoulder the burden of collecting evidence or trying to determine what a reasonable person would have done.
 Instead, contact a personal injury attorney for assistance.
 Brett McCandlis Brown, PLLC is here to work as your advocate.
-Our injury lawyers aggressively protect our clients’ right to compensation, and we are here to support you through this devastating time.
+Our Washington accident and injury lawyers aggressively protect our clients’ right to compensation, and we are here to support you through this devastating time.
 Schedule a consultation now at 800-925-1875 or request more information online.